XL2248/SOV-MAS/README.md

 # Data

 All the triplet data <image urls, article, and summary> can be downloaded [here](https://drive.google.com/file/d/1GWAYlQcR7QKGQOGjmS_9xwy5K1KZXfgM/view?usp=share_link).
-Note that the training data are not used under the zero-shot setting.
+Note that the training data of zero-shot languages are not used under the zero-shot setting.

 # Traing
 For multi-gpu training (8 gpus), run it like this: